zkkython/Awesome-ML-SYS-Tutorial/sglang/kvcache-code-walk-through/readme.md

 ## Resources

-There are two-level memory pools to manage KV cache. `req_to_token_pool` maps a request to its token locations. `token_to_kv_pool` maps a token location to its KV cache data, `token_to_kv_pool` has model-specific implementation like MHA, MLA, DoubleSparse.
+There are two-level memory pools to manage KV cache. `req_to_token_pool` maps a request to its tokens' KV cache indices. `token_to_kv_pool` maps a token KV cache indices to its KV cache data, `token_to_kv_pool` has model-specific implementation like MHA, MLA, DoubleSparse.

 ### **req_to_token_pool**
 - **Layout:** #Requests * #Tokens
 - **Access:**
     - Dim0: `req_pool_indices`
-    - Dim1: token positions in req
+    - Dim1: token positions in req, starting from 0
     - Value: `out_cache_loc` for token

 ### **token_to_kv_pool**